ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Forms of PABA (Para-Aminobenzoic Acid) Compared

-PABA (Para-Aminobenzoic Acid) Preferred (Preferred Form) has a bioavailability rating of good (S2).
-Typical dose range: not yet documented in our database.
+PABA (Para-Aminobenzoic Acid) Preferred (Preferred Form) has a bioavailability rating of good absorption.

 What the Research Shows